Categorified central extensions, \'etale Lie 2-groups and Lie's Third Theorem for locally exponential Lie algebras

-That $\Theta_{\beta}$ is a cocycle is actually trivial, since we wrote is as a coboundary of the group cochain $\beta$.
+\begin{tabsection} That $\Theta_{\beta}$ is a cocycle is actually trivial since we wrote is as a coboundary of the group cochain $\beta$.
 The point here is that it takes values in the much smaller subgroup $Z_{2}(G)$ and as cocycle with values in this group it is \emph{not} trivial.
-It even is the other extreme, namely \emph{universal}, at least for discrete abelian groups, cf.\ \cite{PorstWockel08Higher-conneced-covers-of-topological-groups-via-categorified-central-extensions}.
-The corresponding construction for a cocycle describing the universal covering, which is thus a universal 2-cocycle for discrete abelian groups, is given in Example \ref{ex:cocycle-for-the-universal-covering}.
+Its projection to $\pi_{2}(G)$ is even the other extreme, namely \emph{universal}, at least for discrete abelian groups (see \cite{PorstWockel08Higher-conneced-covers-of-topological-groups-via-categorified-central-extensions} and Example \ref{ex:cocycle-for-the-universal-covering}).

+In general, the maps $\alpha$ and $\beta$ that we are going to choose for our construction are pretty arbitrary.
+However, when fixing a chart around the identity then there exists a canonical choice for $\alpha_{g}$ and $\beta_{g,h}$ if $g$ and $h$ are ``close'' to the identity: \end{tabsection}